-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and should not be deleted Fulfilling legal obligations, including mandatory reporting and duty of care obligations (refer to Definitions) (refer to Attachment 1) R R R R Undertaking child safety reviews and developing an action plan to maintain Child Safe Standards (refer to Definitions) at Flinders Preschool R \checkmark V \checkmark
+RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and should not be deleted Fulfilling legal obligations, including mandatory reporting and duty of care obligations (refer to Attachment 1) R R R R Undertaking child safety reviews and developing an action plan to maintain Child Safe Standards at Flinders Preschool R √ √ V

-Following processes in identifying family violence (refer to Attachment 2) R R R R Ensuring processes for responding to and reporting are followed when there are significant concerns for the safety, health or wellbeing of a child at the service R R R R Creating a culturally safe environment (refer to Definitions) for safe disclosure of family violence and respond to disclosures sensitively, with empathy and without judgement \checkmark \checkmark \checkmark Collaborating with specialist services to make an informed decision and promote collaborative practice around children and families where relevant (refer to Attachment 2) \checkmark V \checkmark Staff identified by Flinders Preschool to use the Information Sharing Schemes (refer to Definitions) can proactively share and request relevant information and must respond to requests from other information sharing entities (refer to Definitions) under the Child Information Sharing Scheme and Family Violence Information Sharing Scheme.
+Following processes in identifying family violence (refer to Attachment 2) R R R R Ensuring processes for responding to and reporting are followed when there are significant concerns for the safety, health or wellbeing of a child at the service R R R R Creating a culturally safe environment for safe disclosure of family violence and respond to disclosures sensitively, with empathy and without judgement V √ √ Collaborating with specialist services to make an informed decision and promote collaborative practice around children and families where relevant (refer to Attachment 2) V V √ Staff identified by Flinders Preschool to use the Information Sharing Schemes can proactively share and request relevant information and must respond to requests from other information sharing entities under the Child Information Sharing Scheme and Family Violence Information Sharing Scheme.
 Both schemes are relevant where a child is involved in a family violence context.
 R R R Sharing relevant information under privacy law or other legislative authorisation (refer to Privacy and Confidentiality policy).
-R R R Engaging with specialist services or professionals who are appropriately qualified to support the particular needs of the child or family (refer to Attachment 2) V √ Ensuring confidential information is only shared with relevant authorities to the extent necessary to promote the wellbeing or safety of a child or group of children, consistent with the best interests of that child/ren (refer to Privacy and Confidentiality policy).
-R R R R Maintaining co-operative relationships with appropriate services and/or professionals in the best interests of children and their families V 1 Notifying the approved provider or person with management or control immediately on becoming aware of a concern, complaint or allegation regarding the safety, health and welfare of a child at Flinders Preschool R R R R Maintaining confidentiality at all times (refer to Privacy and Confidentiality Policy) R R R \checkmark R Keeping up to date and complying with any relevant changes in legislation and practices in relation to this policy R V √ \checkmark
+R R R Engaging with specialist services or professionals who are appropriately qualified to support the particular needs of the child or family (refer to Attachment 2) V V V Ensuring confidential information is only shared with relevant authorities to the extent necessary to promote the wellbeing or safety of a child or group of children, consistent with the best interests of that child/ren (refer to Privacy and Confidentiality policy).
+R R R R Maintaining co-operative relationships with appropriate services and/or professionals in the best interests of children and their families √ V V Notifying the approved provider or person with management or control immediately on becoming aware of a concern, complaint or allegation regarding the safety, health and welfare of a child at Flinders Preschool R R R R Maintaining confidentiality at all times (refer to Privacy and Confidentiality Policy) R R R 1 R Keeping up to date and complying with any relevant changes in legislation and practices in relation to this policy R √ 1 V